Skip to main content

 • Place unit tests next to the module they exercise (#[cfg(test)] blocks).
 Use src/common/testing.rs (or an equivalent helper module) for shared fixtures so production files stay tidy.

-• Keep Axum-based integration suites under crates/adapters/<adapter>/tests/, mirroring the public APIs (HTTP client, WebSocket client, caches, reconnection flows).
+• Keep Axum-based integration suites under crates/adapters/<adapter>/tests/, mirroring the public APIs (HTTP client, WebSocket client, data client, execution client).

 • Store upstream payload samples (snapshots, REST replies) under test_data/ and reference them from both unit and integration tests.
 Name test data files consistently: http_get_{endpoint_name}.json for REST responses, ws_{message_type}.json for WebSocket messages.
 Include complete venue response envelopes (status codes, timestamps, result wrappers) rather than just the data payload.
 Provide multiple realistic examples in each file - for instance, position data should include long, short, and flat positions to exercise all parser branches.